Clock icon

 Gastrointestinal Stasis

-GI stasis is one of the most common and serious conditions we see in rabbits.
+GI stasis is one of the most common and serious conditions we see in rabbits at our Kitchener animal hospital.
 It happens when gut motility slows or stops, which can become life-threatening within hours.

 Spay and Neuter for Rabbits

-We strongly recommend spaying female rabbits.
 Unspayed females have an extremely high risk of developing uterine cancer, with some studies suggesting rates above 80% by age five.
+Spaying is one of the most protective things you can do for a female rabbit's long-term health.

-Neutering male rabbits reduces territorial spraying, aggression, and unwanted pregnancies if you have a bonded pair.
+Neutering reduces territorial spraying, aggression, and unwanted pregnancies if you have a bonded pair.
+It also makes rabbits easier to litter train and generally calmer to handle.